NathanRVance/homelinuxserver/about.md

  * [Nextcloud](/serverdocs/file-sharing-with-nextcloud.html) to replace Google Drive (or Backup and Sync, whatever).
    * Pair it with [LibreOffice](https://www.libreoffice.org/) to replace Google Docs, Sheets, and Slides.
    * Install a plugin to replace Google Calendar.
-   * Another plugin replaces the Gmail web client.
+   * Another plugin replaces the gmail web client.
-   * And another for video calls.
+   * And another does video calls.

 There are many more services that can't be hosted by a home linux server (at least not as easily).
-I can still recommend a couple open source alternatives:
+I can still recommend a few open source and/or freedom loving alternatives:
  * [LBRY](/clientdocs/videos-with-lbry.html) to replace YouTube.
- * [DuckDuckGo](https://duckduckgo.com/) to replace Google Search.
+ * [DuckDuckGo](https://duckduckgo.com/), while not open source, at least prioritizes privacy.
+It's a reasonable replacement for Google Search.
- * [Mastodon](https://mastodon.social/about) to replace social media (Google Plus to stay on theme).
+ * [Mastodon](https://mastodon.social/about) to replace social media (Google Plus, if you want to stay on theme).

 Shamefully, there are several things that I have no good recommendations for:
  * Google Voice.
 Maybe [Matrix](https://matrix.org/) someday?
 If it bridged SMS, then yes.
 But it doesn't (yet), so no.